Pontiac Northern High School

 Pontiac Northern High School was a public high school in Pontiac, Michigan.

 It was established on September 2, 1958, and was consolidated with Pontiac Central High School on June 12, 2009, to form Pontiac High School.
 Pontiac High School had occupied the former Pontiac Northern High School building, which was built in 1958, the year Pontiac Northern was established.

 Athletics

-Pontiac Northern earned state championships in boys' track & field in 1990 and 1997 and in boys' basketball in 2001 and 2002.
+Pontiac Northern won state championships in boys' track & field in 1990 and 1997 and in boys' basketball in 2001 and 2002.

-Pontiac North also won the World Championship in robotics in 2003.
+Pontiac Northern also won the World Championship in robotics in 2003.